tomarrell/talks/go-debugging/README.md

 Delve was purpose built for debugging Go, and deals with some of the shortfalls that are present in GDB.

-We'll be making use of Delve to debug throughout a few of the scenarios that we have.
+We'll be making use of Delve a couple of times to help debug during a few of the scenarios that we have.

 And just something to note, Delve works best on Linux, a few commands are only available on Linux.
 If you're running a Mac, you can get most of the benefit